GauravPandeyLab/HPC-Ensemble/README.md

 ### To generate computational performance statistics
 The above command will generate the mprof file, which contains the memory usage per second.
 Elapsed time and CPU time can be obtained from this file.
-Elapsed time will also be generated via python time package and written into the TimeCal folder.
+Elapsed time will also be generated via the python time package and written into the TimeCal folder.

-To get disk usage:
+To get disk space consumption, use:

 	sh get_disk_usage.sh